ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## dateTime64ToSnowflake {#dateTime64ToSnowflake}

-convert DateTime64 to the first snowflake id at the giving time.
+Convert DateTime64 to the first snowflake id at the giving time.

 **Syntax**